getcellm/cellm/README.md

 This extension does one thing and one thing well.

 - Calls LLMs in formulas and returns short answers suitable for cells.
-- Supports models from Anthropic, OpenAI, and Google as well as other providers that mirrors one of these APIs, e.g. local Ollama, llama.cpp or vLLM servers.
+- Supports models from Anthropic, Mistral, OpenAI, and Google as well as locally hosted models via Llamafiles, Ollama, or vLLM.

 ## Example
 Say you're reviewing medical studies and need to quickly identify papers relevant to your research.
 Here's how Cellm can help with this task: